Lumkani/jobs/structure/README.md

 ## Component Model

-A component model is model that describes the way we should build our components in our Vue-based applications.
+A component model is a model that describes the way we should build our components in our Vue-based applications.
+It is heavily based off the [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) methodology

 <small><i>Component Model Diagram</i></small>